 Doctorate of Occupational Therapy (OTD)

-Effective Fall 2013 enrollment, all applicants to the OTD program must:
+All applicants to the OTD program must:

 - Complete an entry level Occupational Therapy degree with a minimum grade point average (GPA) of 3.0 from an accredited college or university.*

 - Be certified or eligible for certification in Occupational Therapy in the United States or a OT degree from a WFOT approved program outside the United States.**